 "Conditions of employment should be supported in the position description and/or by job analysis."

 We recommend having at least three and ideally five or more opening/billets to fill in your hiring action.
 This ensures that the time SMEs spend assessing applicants is leveraged through multiple hires.
 It also saves time for applicants and HR: if you’re able to keep a certificate open for a year and make 5+ hires off of one hiring action, you will need fewer one-off vacancy announcements.
+You may in some circumstances hire for multiple GS levels at the same time, so long as the qualifications are sufficiently similar such that one assessment strategy can serve multiple GS levels, albeit with different required scores for different grades.
 Ideas if you do not have at least 3-5 openings:

 Try working with other offices or agencies with openings for the same position.
 This can also involve more SMEs and decrease the overall time burden on any one group of SMEs.
 USDS recently completed a SME-QA hiring action with 20 SMEs from 9 agencies hiring Customer Experience Specialists.
 OPM was hired as the HR Specialist and agencies were able to share the certificate the same day.
 If two agencies want to partner on their own, they are allowed to share the certificate as long as they have applicants opt-in when they apply and have a merit promotion announcement open for 10 days before the second agency makes selections.